lwang-genomics/NGS_pipeline/README.md

-Let me know if you have any questions or suggestions about my pipeline script!
+Please let me know if you have any questions or suggestions about my pipeline script!